andrerpena/react-mde/readme.md

 ## Styling

-2 styles from React-mde should be added:
+The following tyles from React-mde should be added:

  - **react-mde.scss**: The styling of the component itself.
  - **react-mde-command-styles**: This is the styling for the built-in commands.
 If these commands are not going to be used.
 This doesn't have to be included.